powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

     });
 ```

-Since we logged any error occurring with networks loading, you should be able to troubleshout import problems more easily.
+Since we have logged any error occurring during networks import, you should be able to understand problems more easily.

-## Import the timeseries from CSV file
+## Import the time series from CSV file

-We will load timeseries from a simple CSV file.
+We load time series from a simple CSV file.
 While other, more reliable and shareable formats are supported by Powsybl, the CSV format allows you to have a direct insight into the raw data you manipulate.

-The `downscaling/complete/src/main/resources/ts-test.csv` file contains test timeseries data you can use to run this tutorial.
+The `downscaling/complete/src/main/resources/ts-test.csv` file contains test time series data you can use to run this tutorial.
 You can copy it to  `downscaling/initial/src/main/resources`.

-In the provided timeseries store, we will use the timeseries names to map them to networks equipments.
-The timeseries will be identified by their names (column header in the CSV file):
+In the provided time series store, we use the time series names to map them to network equipments.
+The time series are identified by their names (column header in the CSV file):

-- Production timeseries : Each timeseries has a named formed with its country code and its energy production type.
-For instance, french nuclear power will be referenced by the **NUCLEAR_FR** timeseries.
+- Generation time series: each time series has a named composed of its country code and its energy production type.
+For instance, French nuclear power is referenced by the `NUCLEAR_FR` time series.
-- Consumption timeseries : Only one timeseries is needed to represent power consumption in each country.
-For instance, british power load will be referenced by **LOAD_GB** timeseries.
+- Load time series: only one time series is needed to represent active power consumption in each country.
+For instance, British load consumption is referenced by `LOAD_GB` time series.

-If mapping process cannot find a timeseries for a given equipment, code will crash!
+If mapping process cannot find a time series for a given equipment, the code throws an error.

-### Write timeseries import code
+### Write time series import code

-In Powsybl, timeseries are grouped and accessed in data-structures called `TimeSeriesStore`.
-Create an `InMemoryTimeSeriesStore` (timeseries data will be actually present directly in JVM memory) and populate it with the `ts-test.csv` file.
+In Powsybl, time series are grouped and accessed in data-structures called `TimeSeriesStore`.
+Create an `InMemoryTimeSeriesStore` (time series data are actually present directly in JVM memory) and populate it with the `ts-test.csv` file.

 ```java
 final InMemoryTimeSeriesStore store = new InMemoryTimeSeriesStore();